kimwonny8/Momentum_clone/README.md

 # momentum
 ------------
-### These are the to-do lists I made while studying JavaScript.
+### These are the to-do list I made while studying JavaScript.